 SAMe and Vitamin B12 and Folate

-If you plan on taking SAMe, and are not already taking a vitamin B12 and folate supplements, you can buy one supplement that contains SAMe, vitamin B12, and folate — like Blisphora by Metagenics.
+If you plan on taking SAMe, and are not already taking a vitamin B12 and folate supplements, you should consider also adding those two nutrients to your supplement regimen.
+If you take a multivitamin, though, you most likely are already getting B12 and folate — most multivitamins include these two very common nutrients.

-If you plan on taking SAMe, and are already taking vitamin B12 and folate supplements, then save a little money and buy a quality SAMe supplement that doesn’t include vitamin B12 and folate, such as Double Strength SAM-e by Doctor’s Best.
+If you plan on taking SAMe, and are already taking vitamin B12 and folate supplements, then a quality SAMe supplement such as Now SAMe from A1 Supplements will work perfect for you.

 SAMe, or adenosylmethionine, doesn’t exist in foods — it’s produced within the body from the amino acid methionine and ATP.
 To increase your SAMe levels you’ll need to take SAMe supplements.
 SAMe has been used with positive results for a host of ailments and conditions, including depression.